rigwild/apidoc-markdown/example/multi/Markdown.md

 | Name     | Type       | Description                           |
 |----------|------------|---------------------------------------|
 | param1 | `String` | <p>This is a markdown <strong>apiParam</strong></p> <p>Separate line.</p> |

+# Footer .md File

+This is the content of the `footer.md` file.